Titoot/DroidDucky/README.md

 ## Usage
 In order to use *DroidDucky* you have to have some kind of Android terminal emulator application.
 Lots of them can be found on the [Play Store](https://play.google.com/store/search?q=terminal%20emulator) (both free and paid).
 I’m currently using *JuiceSSH*, and I can recommend it. ~Also, you'll have to have a custom kernel with [android-keyboard-gadget](https://github.com/pelya/android-keyboard-gadget) support.~ *not required anymore*

+You might need to install [BusyBox](https://github.com/SmartPack/BusyBox-Installer) becuase it's not 100% POSIX Shell, it doesn't even have arrays!

 Syntax is quite simple.
 Just run droidducky.sh with payload file name as the first argument.
 Make sure that droidducky.sh has execution permission.

     sh droidducky.sh payload.dd